lightmeterio/ControlCenter/README.md

 ### Frontend development with VueJs

 ControlCenter's Web UI uses the [VueJS](https://vuejs.org/) framework and related tooling.
 The frontend is effectively an independent Javascript application which interacts with the backend via the [API](#api).
+When built for production, ControlCenter's backend serves the frontend files for convenience.

 The frontend files such as javascipt and css need to be compiled and moved to the correct directory before they can be used be a web browser.
 This process is handled automatically by the make commands / build scripts, and VueJS terminal tools for development.

-The most efficient workflow for developing / making changes to the frontend files is to run the frontend separately to the backend, using [Vue CLI](https://cli.vuejs.org/) for serving and automatically rebuilding files in development mode.
+The most efficient workflow for developing / making changes to the frontend files is to run the frontend separately to the backend (unlike in production mode), using [Vue CLI](https://cli.vuejs.org/) for serving and automatically rebuilding files in development mode.
 This allows you to see changes made to frontend files almost immediately without executing any commands or manually rebuilding or compiling any files.

 #### Instructions